pmd/pmd/docs/pages/pmd/languages/java.md

 3. The last pass resolves the types of expressions, which performs overload resolution on method calls, and type inference.

 TODO describe
-* why we need auxclasspath
+* why we need auxclasspath, and how to put the java classes onto the auxclasspath (jre/lib/rt.jar or lib/jrt-fs.jar).
 * how disambiguation can fail

 ## Type and symbol APIs